If the following does not help resolve your issue, please contact us.

 Assuming your computer’s volume is turned up and sound is working for other computer related tasks the cause for the error is probably missing registry key entries for several default Microsoft codecs such as WaveMapper which processes sounds in Windows.
 It is strongly recommended that a trained IT professional deal with this issue as serious damage can occur to your computer if care is not taken.
 If your IT team would like more guidance on this issue please have them contact us for more information.

 I’ve tried all of the above, but I still can’t watch the videos.

 First we’d recommend trying a different browser.
 For example, if you’re using Internet Explorer, use Firefox instead.
 If you still have problems, please contact us and we will work with you to solve the problem.

-Gemba Academy is trusted by companies around the world for their lean training needs.
+Gemba Academy is trusted by companies around the world for their lean and six sigma training needs.
 Our clients »